ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       separated plain-text list of DMARC URIs; OPTIONAL).
-A comma or exclamation point that is part of such a DMARC URI MUST be encoded per Section 2.1 of [RFC3986] so as to distinguish it from the list delimiter or an OPTIONAL size limit.  {#verifying-external- destinations} discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
-See {#external-report-addresses} for additional
+A comma or exclamation point that is part of such a DMARC URI MUST be encoded per Section 2.1 of [RFC3986] so as to distinguish it from the list delimiter or an OPTIONAL size limit.
+Section 7.1 discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+See Section 12.5 for additional considerations.
-      considerations.
 Any valid URI can be specified.
 A Mail Receiver MUST implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If not provided, Mail Receivers MUST NOT generate aggregate feedback reports.
 URIs not supported by Mail Receivers MUST be ignored.
-The aggregate feedback report format is described in {#aggregate-reports}
+      The aggregate feedback report format is described in Section 7.2

    ruf:  Addresses to which message-specific failure information is to
       be reported (comma-separated plain-text list of DMARC URIs;